zeuxisoo/go-pokeran/README.md

 # Go Pokeran

-A controll fake location program for pokeran
+A console controller to make fake location for pokeran

 #### Usage